rosszurowski/prototypes/README.md

-This is a collection of prototypes for standard DOM Classes that I've found very helpful for the past couple of projects.
+This is a collection of prototypes for standard DOM Classes that make front-end development life a little easier.
+They've been very helpful for the past couple of (small) projects I've done.

 ## API